duckietown/course-extra/book/course-extra/70_montreal_2020/10_project_reports_montreal_2020/07-duckling_controller/01_project-report-duckling_controller.md

 <p>&nbsp;</p>

-1. **For the duckiebot** : Follow an other duckiebot and stop at a certain distance from it
+1. **For the duckiebot**: Follow an other duckiebot and stop at a certain distance from it

-2. **For the simulator** : Park behind a duckiebot
+2. **For the simulator**: Park behind a duckiebot

 <p>&nbsp;</p>

-In order for both objectives to be achieved, we first need to define the control strategy.
-As explained in the previous section there are PBVS, IBVS and hybrids.
+For both objectives to be achieved, we first need to define the control strategy.
+As explained in the previous section there are PBVS, IBVS, and hybrids.

 <p>&nbsp;</p>

-In the case of our project, we chose PBVS which is a closed loop control system where the feedback loop is the POSE of our goal.
-The objective of this controler is to minimize this POSE.
+In the case of our project, we chose PBVS which is a closed-loop control system where the feedback loop is the POSE of our goal.
+The objective of this controller is to minimize this POSE.
 We consider that we have reached our goal when the POSE falls below an established range.

 <p>&nbsp;</p>

-With this strategy, in order to reach our goal we need three steps:
+With this strategy, to reach our goal we need three steps:

 <p>&nbsp;</p>